 Need of CASB Solution to Solve the Problems:

-The biggest challenge being faced with cloud working environments is easy and quick access of data from anywhere, at any given time and also from any device.
-This is for sure that such flexibility results in higher productivity levels of professionals at work, but also at the same time, this poses a serious cloud security threat as well as critical data is exposed and thus is at stake of being lost or stolen or leaked.
-Usually, confidential sensitive information gets leaked and data breaches take place either by organization’s own people who are working within the system or sometimes even by outsiders with malicious intent.
+The biggest challenge being faced with cloud working environments is easy and quick access of data from anywhere, at any given time, and also from any device.
+This is for sure that such flexibility results in higher productivity levels of professionals at work, but also at the same time, this poses a serious cloud security threat as well as critical data is exposed and thus is at the stake of being lost or stolen or leaked.
+Usually, confidential sensitive information gets leaked and data breaches take place either by the organization’s people who are working within the system or sometimes even by outsiders with malicious intent.